bhumphrey0x20/Behavior-Cloning/writeup_template.md

 |Flatten:    |Merge of Layer 3 and Layer 2 MaxPool |                    |
 |            |Dopout         |keep_prob = 0.6            |
 |Layer4:    |Fully Connect  |

+#### 2. Data Collection and Training Strategy

+The original data used for training and validation included two passes around the track (counter clockwise) of straight line driving and one pass of straight line driving around the track in the opposite directon (clockwise).
+This resulted in autonomous driving that tended to veer off the track on longer tight curves and at key locations (such as bridges and the "dirt pull off").
+The combat this, additional data was collected 1, that continously veered toward the curbs and "jerked" back to the center, and 2) that repeatedly veered toward those key locations (bridge, dirt pull off) and "jerked" back to the center.
+This helped train the model to avoid driving off of an dinto these key locations.

+T